On this page:

 Stringers will cost about $3 to $5 per step, per stringer, and a minimum of 3 stringers will be needed, depending on the width of the stairs.

-One of the top considerations for consumers with regards to deciding on a deck material is the maintenance required.
+One of the top considerations for consumers in regard to deciding on a deck material is the maintenance required.
 You might think a particular material is inexpensive, but if it needs expensive maintenance rituals every year, it might not be a solid investment.
-For example, painting and staining a deck can cost $700 to $1150.
+For example, painting and staining a deck can cost $700 to $1150 or more.

 Similarly, a material that seems to be initially the most expensive might prove to be the best value for money when you consider that it only needs a coat of stain every couple of years.